kodecocodes/i9t/location-and-mapping/location-and-mapping.markdown

 ```

 Taking each numbered comment in turn:
+1. Show the user's location on the map.

-1. Before you can request the user's location, you must first ask for permission to do so.
+2. Before you can request the user's location, you must first ask for permission to do so.
 This line checks whether you already have permission.
-2. If so, show the user's location on the map.
 3. Next, call **requestLocation()** to request the user's current position.
 When done, this invokes a call to `locationManager(_:didUpdateLocations:)`, which you just implemented.
 4. If you don't have permission to use the user's location, prompt for it.